 The Society will be chaired by a non-political member or other community volunteer acceptable to the Society.

-Secretarial and administrative support shall be provided through the office of the Lower Columbia Initiatives Corporation (LCIC).
+Administrative support shall be provided through the office of the Lower Columbia Initiatives Corporation (LCIC).
 The office is located Suite #1, 1355 Pine Avenue, Trail, B.C.

 Decision Making Process

 The Society will endeavor to operate by consensus, but can adopt decisions by vote of two-thirds majority of its members present at any given meeting if required.

 Regional Economic Improvement Process